 The Perth nightlife scene is also surprisingly vivacious, open and welcoming to anybody who just wants to have a good time – leading to the fun situation where the majority of recommendations are mixed or simply ‘gay-popular’ and fabulous venues.

 Contrary to what the rest of Australia, and the world, might believe – Perth is anything but boring.
-In fact, the gay clubs here are truly some of the most inventive, energetic and fun we have ever experienced with a steady stream of theme nights, drag performances and epic DJ’s to ensure a night out here is anything but disappointing.
+In fact, the gay clubs here are truly some of the most inventive, energetic and fun we have ever experienced, with a steady stream of theme nights, drag performances and epic DJs to ensure a night out here is anything but disappointing.

-One of the best parts of the gay scene in Perth is that it really doesn’t take itself too seriously, and it aims to cater to everyone – so during a week stay you are sure to at least find a few events to interest you!
+One of the best parts of the gay scene in Perth is that it really doesn’t take itself too seriously, and it aims to cater to everyone – so during a week’s stay, you are sure to at least find a few events to interest you!
 So if you are looking for wonderful drinks, camp fun disco music, fabulous drag bingo or even lesbian mud wrestling – you can find it here.

 Gay Bars And Clubs in Perth

-The outdoor terrace, the largest in Western Australia, is the perfect oasis during the hot summer months while the events roster is jam-packed with something every night – Much like the Beresford in Sydney, The Court is the sort of place where everyone ends up, one way or the other.
+The outdoor terrace, the largest in Western Australia, is the perfect oasis during the hot summer months while the event’s roster is jam-packed with something every night – Much like the Beresford in Sydney, The Court is the sort of place where everyone ends up, one way or the other.

 Other Fabulous Bars in Perth

-Allow yourself to be lured into this overgrown, lush paradise by primitive drums beats and explore a world full of pagan mysteries and Legends of the Pacific.
-Perfect for a date, tropical holiday, casual drink and celebration this gay-friendly spot offers a tiki terrific time to be had 6 nights a week.
+Allow yourself to be lured into this overgrown, lush paradise by primitive drum beats and explore a world full of pagan mysteries and Legends of the Pacific.
+Perfect for a date, tropical holiday, casual drink and celebration, this gay-friendly spot offers a tiki terrific time to be had 6 nights a week.

-The Aviary – A little bird talked and the secret is most definitely out about this, Perth’s most iconic open-air rooftop.
+A little bird talked, and the secret is most definitely out about this, Perth’s most iconic open-air rooftop.
 With the city skyline setting the backdrop and fabulous cocktails, it’s no wonder this spot is so gay-popular.
 Soak in the views with a cocktail in hand with travelers and locals alike at this rooftop oasis, complete with timber decking, lush trees and plants, and relaxed furniture.

 Conveniently located on Barrack Street between Murray & Wellington, this modern pub with mood lighting & outdoor beer-keg tables tempts you in with a great selection of premium beers, spirits and sumptuous cocktails freshly prepared for you.

-Geisha Bar – Perth’s most decadent nightclub where Perth’s fashion arbiters and rising stars rub shoulders with interstate visitors and jet-setting internationals.
+Perth’s most decadent nightclub, where Perth’s fashion arbiters and rising stars rub shoulders with interstate visitors and jet-setting internationals.
 Located in the heart of Northbridge, this unashamedly upmarket club is an oasis from the streets below, fusing the warmth of timber and leather, together with modern contemporary pop artists and urban bus seats to create an aesthetic of casual opulence.

 A mixed venue but very gay-friendly offering a DJ combination of more refined RnB and Hip Hop, infused with elegant new songs and the best eras in the music industry to create the perfect nightlife experience.

 Sex On Premises Venue and Gay Saunas in Perth

 The gay sauna culture is not very prevalent here and in no way as popular or as high-quality as you might find in international destinations such as Bangkok, Barcelona, London, and Paris.
-Local gays here prefer to use hook-up apps or meet at the beach or nightclubs – a sign of the times we guess.
+Local gays here prefer to use hook-up apps or meet at the beach or nightclubs – a sign of the times, we guess.

-Perth Steam Works – Perth’s only gay male sauna situated in the Northbridge area in the heart of Perth’s bustling restaurant/nightclub area only a few minutes away from the CBD zone, and in easy reach of bus and train services.
+Perth’s only gay male sauna is situated in the Northbridge area in the heart of Perth’s bustling restaurant/nightclub area, only a few minutes away from the CBD zone, and within easy reach of bus and train services.
 A clean, safe venue featuring a heated spa, dry sauna, large steam room, licensed bar, cafe, private rooms, and video lounge.
 There is also a kinky BDSM room with a sling.